Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 -----------------------

 At first the protective foils on all case parts have to be removed.
 There is one foil on the front- and backside each.
+In some cases the protective foils can be hard to remove and it seems that there is no foil at all.

 Master Brick on Backside
 ------------------------